-25.1.
 All school staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

-- 25.2.
-Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction13 - 25.3.
-We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member. - 25.4.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Head of School14. - 25.5.
-The Head of School on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO)15 at the earliest opportunity and before taking any further action. - 25.6.
-If the allegation made to a member of staff concerns the Head of School, the person receiving the allegation will immediately inform the Executive Headteacher who will consult the LADO as in 25.5 above, without notifying the Head of School first. - 25.7.
-The school will follow the Ventrus procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education and the school's Managing Allegations policy and procedures. - 25.8.
-Suspension of the member of staff, excluding the Head of School, against whom an allegation has been made, needs careful consideration, and the Head of School will seek the advice of the LADO and an HR Consultant in making this decision. - 25.9.
-In the event of an allegation against the Head of School, the decision to suspend will be made by the Executive Headteacher with advice as in 25.8 above. - 25.10.
-We have a procedure for managing the suspension of a contract for a community user in the event of an allegation arising in that context. - 25.11.
+Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction.

+&lt;sup>15 Refer to "Guidance for Safe Working Practice"

+We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member.

+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher.

+The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action.

+If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Director of School Improvement (DOSI) who will consult the LADO as above, without notifying the Headteacher first.

+The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education and the school's Managing Allegations policy and procedures.

+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and an HR Consultant in making this decision.

+In the event of an allegation against the Headteacher, the decision to suspend will be made by the Directors of School Improvement.

+We have a procedure for managing the suspension of a contract for a community user in the event of an allegation arising in that context.

 Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing including content placed on social media sites.